How to export or move fish for human consumption from the UK.

 - export fish from the UK to the EU

-To export fish from the UK the EU and the 8 countries that require them (excluding NI to the EU), you’ll need a catch certificate.
+To export fish from the UK to the EU and the 8 countries that require them (excluding Northern Ireland to the EU), you’ll need a catch certificate.

 It’s your responsibility to check specific requirements for non-EU countries.

 You’ll need to follow customs and border inspection requirements.

 All UK flagged vessels must meet sea fishing statutory requirements - see the sea fishing section of marine guidance.

 There are no other requirements for consignments of fish and fishery products moving from: